SRN Data Center Network Connectivity

 Bandwidth and Fiber

-We suggest purchasing a switch with 10- or 25-Gigabit ports for servers, 40- or 100-Gigabit ports for storage, and 40- or 100-Gigabit ports for the two uplinks to the core.
+We suggest purchasing switches which support either 100- or 400-Gigabit uplinks, with the ability to run 100-Gigabit now, and 400-Gigabit later.
+This will prepare you for the future version of the Stanford Research Network.
 More details are in the Client Network Architecture Guide.
-As always, check your switch's documentation to ensure you are using supported optics.
+As always, check your switch's documentation to ensure you are using supported transceivers.
 We cannot help with parts support issues.

 Fiber

-Two fiber-optic cables will need to be run from the core switches to your top-of-rack switch.
-What you need depends on your transceiver type:
+Two OS2 singlemode fiber-optic cables will need to be run from the core switches to your top-of-rack switch.

 At SRCF, we will run and label the fiber you purchase for free.
 At RCF, Hosting Services will supply the appropriate cable, run it, and label it for approximately $250 (charged to a PTA).